-- Determine the best type of Integrator to access the external system with which you want to interact. - 2.
+- 1. Determine the best type of Integrator to access the external system with which you want to interact. - 2.
 Import and configure the appropriate Integrator to connect to the external system.
 Or, you can use the Integrators that are configured by default. - 3.
 Configure the appropriate Action.
 Or, you can use the Actions that are configured by default.

-For more information, see Chapter 13, "Configuring Actions," on page 145. - 4.
-Perform additional configuration, if desired, to associate the action with a deployed correlation rule or an event menu action. - 5.
-The action is executed: - When an associated correlation rule fires. - When you execute actions on the selected events in the Sentinel Web interface > Event Actions tab. - When you execute actions on the selected Incident in the Sentinel Control Center > Incidents > Actions > Execute Incident Action. - When a you select an action for the selected event in the Sentinel Control Center > Active View > right-click menu.
+For more information, see Chapter 15, "Configuring Actions," on page 161.

+- 4. Perform additional configuration, if desired, to associate the action with a deployed correlation rule or an event menu action. - 5.
+The action is executed: - When an associated correlation rule fires. - When you execute actions on the selected events in the Sentinel Main interface > Event Actions tab. - When you execute actions on the selected Incident in the Sentinel Control Center > Incidents > Actions > Execute Incident Action.